Ok, we all know that the EU General Data Protection Regulation (GDPR) will come into force on the 25th May 2018.

 GDPR Compliance Step 1: WooCommerce Terms & Conditions

-If you have no T&C page at all, you can use some of the online generators (google “terms and conditions generator” or “terms and conditions template”), use a premium service like iUbenda, or alternatively copy the T&C page from other websites (remember to change the words).
+If you have no T&C page at all, you can use some of the online generators (google “terms and conditions generator” or “terms and conditions template”), use a premium service like iUbenda, or alternatively take a look at T&C pages on popular ecommerce websites to get some inspiration 🙂